slerman12/BrokenWisdoms-V2-in-progress/9-Early-Work-in-Program.md

 ## Long-Term Memory
 **2018 - today**

+> Many I came up with, but actually implemented are novel neural episodic control algorithms, from Henry to Chenliang.

-## Reinforcement Learning Neural Episodic Control Algorithms, Vision Architectures, and Generalization Across Environments
+## Reinforcement Learning Vision Architectures, and Generalization Across Environments
 **2017 - today**

 > I should probably elaborate elsewhere all of the other RL algorithms I either came up with, or invented and implemented during my PhD, "on the side" since nobody at U of R studies RL.